-C. Part-time faculty salary, placement and advancement will follow Appendix B: Part-time Salary Provisions consistent with Article 4.7.
+C. Part-time faculty salary, placement and advancement will follow Appendix B: Part-time Salary Provisions

 Workload Calculation: Percent of full-time is based on weekly workloads as a portion of a full-time weekly workload in accordance with Appendix H.3.